Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 This theme reflects how practitioners view the use of AI for SD mitigation.
 It helps identify emerging practices and concerns, particularly regarding trust, oversight, and the limitations of current AI tools in handling sensitive security tasks. \\

-\textbf{Findings.} Most participants (P1–P7, P10, P11, P13, P14, P16, P17) did not utilize AI-based tools for mitigating SDs.
+\textbf{Findings.} Most participants (P1--P7, P10, P11, P13, P14, P16, P17) did not utilize AI-based tools for mitigating SDs.
 A few practitioners (P8, P9, P12, P15), however, mentioned experimenting with AI assistance and observing some efficiency benefits.
 P9 shared: \\

-\begin{myquote} {\quoteFont{ “...we use an internal AI-based tool instead of ChatGPT.
-It helps generate Identity Access Management policies and refines code security” }} \end{myquote}
+\begin{myquote} {\quoteFont{ ``...we use an internal AI-based tool instead of ChatGPT.
+It helps generate Identity Access Management policies and refines code security'' }} \end{myquote}

-A few additional participants (P18–P22) mentioned using AI tools, particularly proprietary or enterprise-specific LLMs (e.g., GitHub Copilot, DeepCode, PyCharm Copilot) for tasks such as secure authentication, bug detection, and code validation.
+A few additional participants (P18--P22) mentioned using AI tools, particularly proprietary or enterprise-specific LLMs (e.g., GitHub Copilot, DeepCode, PyCharm Copilot) for tasks such as secure authentication, bug detection, and code validation.
 Although several participants acknowledged that these tools are efficient and fast, none of the participants fully trust the AI findings.
-The majority emphasized that manual validation is essential either before or after using AI tools, especially in sensitive security contexts, as P8 stated, \quoteFont{“human expertise is necessary for validating security measures.”}.
-In particular, P21 expressed that, while AI tools generally offer high reliability, they rarely achieve full coverage of all security issues, noting that their effectiveness remains limited and still requires further improvement, estimated at around 60\%–70\%.
+The majority emphasized that manual validation is essential either before or after using AI tools, especially in sensitive security contexts, as P8 stated, \quoteFont{``human expertise is necessary for validating security measures.''}. \cb{Nine out of the \total participants raised privacy and trust concerns as key barriers to AI adoption, particularly in security contexts where sensitive code and data are involved, as reflected by P9's preference for an internal AI-based tool rather than publicly available solutions such as ChatGPT.} In particular, P21 expressed that, while AI tools generally offer high reliability, they rarely achieve full coverage of all security issues, noting that their effectiveness remains limited and still requires further improvement.

 \cor{The use of AI-based tools for SD mitigation varies among participants regardless of their seniority or security expertise.
-In particular, while some participants (e.g., P8, P9, P12, P15, P18–P22) actively use AI tools, many others (e.g., P1–P7, P10, P11, P13, P14, P16, P17) do rely on AI for SD mitigation.
+In particular, while some participants (e.g., P8, P9, P12, P15, P18--P22) actively use AI tools, many others (e.g., P1--P7, P10, P11, P13, P14, P16, P17) do not rely on AI for SD mitigation.
 However, all participants consistently agree that AI findings cannot be fully trusted and require manual validation and human expertise, as emphasized by P8 and P21.
 This highlights a common cautious awareness of AI’s current limitations across all experience and expertise levels. }

 Overall, most participants do not rely on AI tools for mitigating SDs.
 While a few of the participants who use AI in mitigating SDs reported efficiency gains, they consistently emphasized the importance of manual oversight to ensure the accuracy and reliability of AI-generated results, \cor{regardless of their years of experience and seniority level.}